-To lock out all the window controls except for the driver's press the control.
-Press the control again to restore the window controls.
+To lock out all the window controls

+except for the driver's press the right side of the control.
+Press the left side to restore the window controls.

-Accessory delay
+Accessory delay (if equipped)

-With accessory delay, the window switches may be used for up to ten minutes after the ignition switch is turned to the OFF position or until any door is opened.
+With accessory delay, the window switches, radio, and moonroof may be used for up to ten minutes after the ignition switch is turned to the OFF position or until any door is opened.